 It’s Time To Head Out Pond Fishing Around Your Neighborhood

 Avoid venturing off to a big lake or purchasing a boat.
 Backyard ponds can hold fish that exceed five pounds.
+Many people ask can you fish in neighborhood ponds?
+Unless the community is gated, yes, you can fish in neighborhood ponds as an outsider.
+If the community is gated you will require permission to enter.
 As a result, a significant amount of money can be saved.
 Fishing gear for pond fishing is low in cost.
-Most important its the perfect way to teach young children to become active in the sport of fishing.
+Most important its the perfect way to teach young children to become active in the sport of fishing neighborhood ponds.